 In conclusion, we have been successful in meeting our goals of identifying human targets of viral miRNAs and investigating the roles of these genes in viral infection.
 In our efforts to identify miRNA targets, our combined approach of multiple methods have identified valid miRNA targets that are missed using a single approach.
 This combined method could be directly applied by others studying viral and cellular miRNA functions.
 This research has led to finding new potential strategies for treating viral infections.
 Some examples include targeting latent infections in combination with a lytic inhibitory drug and another discovery that a modified form of cholesterol has potent antiviral activities.
-We also have discovered new virus-host interactions, which has opened the possibility of disrupting specific cellular pathways to inhibit viral infection.
+We also have discovered new virus-host interactions (including circular RNAs), which has opened the possibility of disrupting specific cellular pathways to inhibit viral infection.
 We also reported the first example of a cellular factor that degrade viral miRNAs.
 This has led to new discoveries about viral miRNA biogenesis regulation and how cytokines influence this miRNA biogenesis pathway.

 Ramalingam D, Ziegelbauer JM.
 Viral microRNAs Target a Gene Network, Inhibit STAT Activation, and Suppress Interferon Responses.
 Sci Rep. 2017;7:40813.